simon-lc/simon-lc.github.io/README.md

 - bundle install
 - bundle exec jekyll serve --baseurl=""
 - the site is automatically updated when making changes to the files.
+- change font types and sizes in /assets/css/main.scss